playdeezgames/tggd-agbic2023/README.md

 # Bagel Quest!

-Bagel Quest, a game for the "A Game By Its Cover 2023" jam. ~18.5 days remaining.
-I have seen the Barbie movie.
-I, too, am "Kenough".
+Bagel Quest, a game for the "A Game By Its Cover 2023" jam. ~17.5 days remaining.
+I am "Kenough".

 Matura MT Script Capitals
 96